lettier/lettier.github.io/posts/2016-07-04-haskell-to-javascript.markdown

 ![](/images/2016-07-04-haskell-to-javascript/demo.gif){.post-img .post-img-limit .post-img-small}

+Notice how the button class and its inner contents change with every mouse click.

 # Setup

-In order to establish our build pipeline, we will need setup our environment with a few tools, directories, and project files.
+In order to establish our build pipeline, we will need to setup our environment with a few tools, directories, and project files.

 ## Stack